dmison/workshop/learn-js/_steps/step3-variables.markdown

 When you click on `Say` it will display a message that is saved in a variable.
 Clicking on `Arrive` and `Leave` will change the message that is stored.

-Let's update our page like this:
+Let's create another page like this:

 ```html
 <!DOCTYPE html>